Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 2. By drift tracer.
 See {{drift-management}} for details.

+## Too-Late Packet Drop {#too-late-packet-drop}

+Too-Late Packet Drop (TLPKTDROP) mechanism allows the sender to drop packets that have no chance to be delivered in time and the receiver to skip missing packets that have not been delivered in time.
+The timeout of dropping a packet is based on the TSBPD mechanism (see {{tsbpd}}).

+In the SRT sender, when Too-Late Packet Drop is enabled, a packet is considered too late to be delivered and may be dropped by the sending application if its timestamp is older than 125% of the SRT latency.
+However, the sender keeps packets for at least 1 second in case the SRT latency is not enough for a large RTT (that is, if 125% of the SRT latency is less than 1 second).

+When enabled on the receiver, the receiver drops packets that have not been delivered or retransmitted in time and delivers the subsequent packets to the application when their time-to-play has come.

+In pseudo-code, the algorithm of reading from the receiver buffer is the following:

+    pos = 0;  /* Current receiver buffer position */
+    i = 0;    /* Position of the next available in the receiver buffer packet relatively to the current buffer position pos */

+    while(True) {
+        Get the position of the next available in receiver buffer packet i;
+        Calculate packet delivery time for the next available packet PktTsbpdTime;

+        if T_NOW < PktTsbpdTime:
+            continue;

+        Drop packets which buffer position number is less than i;

+        Deliver packet with the buffer position i;

+        pos = i + 1;
+    }

+where T_NOW is the current time according to the receiver clock.

+The TLPKTDROP mechanism can be turned off to always ensure a clean delivery.
+However, a lost packet can simply pause a delivery for some longer, potentially undefined time, and cause even worse tearing for the player.
+Setting higher SRT latency will help much more in the case when TLPKTDROP causes packet drops too often.

 ## Drift Management {#drift-management}

 When the sender enters "connected" status it tells the application